kpatel427/MYCN-methods-paper/README.md

 Annotate all SEs called by LILY before running the filtering script.

 ### prerequisites
-Annotated SEs called by LILY
+Annotated SEs called by LILY (Annotations were performed using Homer)

 ### How to run
 Change paths to directories to reflect paths to your files.